 There is just something about it.
 The crisp papers with perfect palettes of pastels to ease my racing mind, straight lines giving order to my scattered thoughts and plenty of open space to give me the hope that maybe today, even for just 5 minutes, I can get my s*#t together.

 I have lists everywhere.
 Grocery lists, ‘to-do’ lists, ‘people to call’ lists and ‘books to read’ lists.
-Lists keep my goals and intentions alive and well, when the chaos of family life threatens to bury them in a heap of diapers and laundry.
+Lists keep my goals and intentions alive when the chaos of family life threatens to bury them in a heap of diapers, toys, and laundry.

 I know I am not alone.
 Many of us have goals for ourselves whether they be daily, weekly or annually.
-Despite this, the vast majority of parents I talk to have never given thought to setting goals for their family.
+Despite this, the vast majority of parents I talk to have never given thought to encourage their child to set personal goals or be intentional in setting goals for their families.

 If we don’t look ahead as a family we won’t move forward

 When we take the time to reflect on how we’d like our family to grow, we invest in our family’s success.
-It’s highly likely that if we don’t take the time to develop goals for our family, we won’t take the steps necessary to move closer to them.
+Research tells us that if we don’t take the time to develop goals for our family, it’s highly likely we won’t take the steps necessary to move closer to them.
 When families come together to work toward a common goal, they’re more likely to succeed.

 Thinking about goals prompts us to think about what matters

 It’s far too easy to get caught up in the chaos of family life, moving from day to day without stopping to consider what’s of main importance to us.
-What do we want to emphasize as parents leading our family?
+What behaviors and values do you want to model and emphasize as parents leading your family?
 What goals or accomplishments are of utmost importance in the upcoming year?

 When we have conviction in the ‘why’ behind our goals, we’ll be more likely to follow through with them.
-Having a clear concept of our goals also increases our intrinsic motivation.
+Having a clear concept of our families mission and goals also increases our intrinsic motivation.